The grammar purists will have heart failure regarding my thoughts on quotation marks.

 Or, to even use them at all?

-In e-books, however, there is no such fine control, so double quotation marks can often appear heavy and a little too bold, depending on what font and size are selected on any given reading device.
+Double quotation marks can often appear heavy and a little too bold, depending on the font and size you select on any reading device.

 Note how the form of the quotation marks changes between these two fonts.